What do you think about how you think?

 To help them understand, I will have the students do this mental exercise:

 “Imagine you went and looked out of the window and saw something moving across the grass.
-As one tries to figure out what one just saw, most of us would not verbalize all of the questions that might run through one's head, but what if one did verbalize them?
+As you try to figure out what you just saw, most would not verbalize all of the questions that might run through one's head.
+But what if the questions were verbalized?

 “Oh, what is that?
 Is it in the distance?
 What is that moving across the grass?
 Why is it doing that?
 How is it doing that?
 I wonder what it possibly could be?”

 These questions are many times not expressed; nonetheless, those questions are still being posed but tacitly in the mind.
-The questions are just being presented very quickly because the brain is fast.
+The questions are being presented very quickly because the brain is fast.
 Then the inquiry begins to change from just asking questions to answering some of the questions one is asking.
-For instance:
+To illustrate:

 "What is that thing?
 What are its parts?
 It’s some kind of animal.
 What is that black covering?
 It looks kind of furry; it has four legs!
 It could be a dog.
 Wait! it has a tail!
 What is it with the tail?
 It is moving in a way that is not consistent with what I know about dogs.
 So, could it be a cat?
 It has two ears and markings that remind me of a …yes! it is a cat!